William Perry Jackson: Arrest and first trial

 While investigating Ulrich's kidnapping, local authorities learned that a man by the name of Michael Anthony Butler had made remarks about the incident that indicated he had intimate knowledge of the crime.
 He was then arrested in Forest Grove and brought to the nearest police station, where he readily admitted guilt to the abduction and murder, even offering to show detectives where he believed the body might be buried.
 After initially leading them to some campgrounds in Hood River County, Butler eventually found the correct burial site.
 Using information provided by him, both Jackson and Smith were arrested on August 22.
 Each man was then charged with kidnapping, rape and murder, and held on $500,000 bail.

 At trial, Smith pleaded not guilty to the charges relating to Ulrich's murder, with his trial being set for October 15 at the request of his court-appointed attorney.
 At his request, the trial was expedited even further and started on October 11, done in conjunction with Jackson's attorney, who was granted a similar request.
 In January 1981, he was convicted and automatically sentenced to life imprisonment, as the death penalty had been temporarily suspended at the state level at the time.

 Approximately a month later, Jackson waived his right to a jury trial in the Toran case and agreed to plead guilty.
 After receiving a life term in that case, Jackson and his attorneys offered to plead guilty in the Ulrich case as well, but this motion was denied by Judge Richard Burke.
 In response, Jackson's attorney petitioned the Supreme Court to have Burke removed on the grounds of prejudice against his client.
 When this was denied, Burke agreed to lift a gag order regarding the confessions, much to the dismay of Jackson's attorney, who wanted some of the evidence suppressed.

 In the end, Jackson was convicted for this and two of the other murders, for which he was given consecutive life terms in prison.
 Shortly after pleading guilty and receiving another life for the murder of Wilson, he volunteered to participate in medical research programs as a test subject for drug experimentations.

 Prison escape

 In early August 1982, Jackson was extradited to Washington, where he was to face a sentencing trial for the murder of May.
-On August 5, he and a convicted robber named Gus Allen Turner broke through the plaster ceiling of their cell at the Lewis County Jail and climbed through, re-entered the courthouse and then managed to lower themselves to the ground using a rope made of blankets.
+On August 5, he and a convicted robber named Gus Allen Turner broke through the plaster ceiling of their cell at the Lewis County Courthouse jail and climbed through, re-entering the courthouse.
+They proceeded to lower themselves to the ground using a rope made of blankets.
 From there, they split and went their separate ways, with Jackson fleeing to his native city of Milwaukie, Oregon, where he was arrested later that afternoon.
 He was then charged on first-degree escape charges, offering to plead guilty if the county sheriff spent a few weeks in isolation with him.